 The Jessie Fremont Boyd collection was donated to the NEC library by her granddaughter Corinne Carr Nettleton (daughter of Isabel Woodworth Carr(1895-1983) in the Spring of 2002.
 There is one folder of materials pertaining to the donation of the collection to NEC.

-Access to the Jessie Fremont Boyd Collection is granted by the Archivist or Director of Libraries.
+Access to the Jessie Fremont Boyd Collection is granted by the Archivist.
 Appointments must be scheduled in advance.
 There are no restrictions on this collection.
 To view the digitized correspondence from this collection, click here.

 This is a collection of letters from 1884-1885 written by NEC student Jessie Fremont Boyd to her mother, Isabella George Boyd, father, and presumably siblings.
 Jessie’s weekly letters describe various aspects of her life at the Conservatory including voice lessons, professors, social life, church services, financial issues, and dormitory life.
 Included with the collection is a biographical sketch of Jessie F. Boyd, as well as a photograph.
 To view the digitized correspondence from this collection, click here.